koluch/pack-to-folder/README.md

 # pack-to-folder
-Runs `npm pack` command and then extracts content to folder
+Runs `npm pack` command and then extracts archive to folder

 ## Requirements
 `node >= 12`